Andrewy-gh/p3/genkit-server/README.md

 ## Prerequisites

 - Go 1.21 or later
-- Google Generative AI API key (same as used by the backend)
+- Google API key (same as used by the backend)

 ## Setup Instructions